cwpearson/matrix-market/README.md

 * `pattern` matrices will yield you `Scalar(1)` as all values
 * If the matrix is `complex` and the `Scalar` is not, the `Scalar` will be equal to the magnitude of the complex number.
 * If `Scalar` is complex and the matrix is not, the imaginary part of the `Scalar` will be 0.
+* Any explicit zeros in the mtx file will not be included in the resulting non-zero entries.

 You can then read the matrix as a COO file
 ```c++